Apparky/Morse-Code-Generator-with-python-APPARKY/README.md

 -------------------
 >
-> To get more interesting projects follow you GitHub page at [Here](https://github.com/Apparky)
+> To get more interesting projects follow our GitHub page at [Here](https://github.com/Apparky)
 >
-> To get more interesting projects follow you Bitbucket page at [Here](https://bitbucket.org/apparky-web/workspace/overview)
+> To get more interesting projects follow our Bitbucket page at [Here](https://bitbucket.org/apparky-web/workspace/overview)
 >
 > To know more about [__APPARKY__](https://apparky.vercel.app/) Click [Here](https://apparky-soumenmtec-gmailcom.vercel.app/)